konrad-jamrozik/droidmate/README.md

 DroidMate was tested with Nexus 7 2012 running Android 4.4.
 It also worked with an emulator.
 It should work with other Android devices running Android 4.4.

-In case you run into problems, please see the [Troubleshooting Mac OS problems](#troubleshooting-mac-os-problems) section.
+For Mac OS, please see [troubleshooting Mac OS problems](#troubleshooting-mac-os-problems).

-As of March 29, 2016, DroidMate uses the following versions of tools that are independent from local setup:
+As of 7 April 2016, DroidMate uses the following versions of tools that are independent from local setup:

 | Tech.         | Version |
 | ------------- | ------- |